webmin/authentic-theme/README.md

 3. I get `HEAD 404 (File not found)` in console<br>
    That is not really an error.
 It happens, when theme is checking, if needed _URL_ exists and can be loaded
 4. Page loader/spinner got stuck<br>
-   To prematurely dismiss the loader, click the escape key or loader close button, right next to it
+   To prematurely dismiss a loader, click the `Escape` key for the right loader and `Ctrl+Escape` for the left, and/or loader's close button, right next to it

 ###Development
 ####Lead developer